 The stowable steering column from thyssenkrupp Steering: Innovative concept for the car of the future

 Autonomous driving functions will revolutionize driving as we know it today.
 For developers in the automotive industry, this megatrend means entirely new challenges, especially in terms of interior design.
 One player actively shaping the change is thyssenkrupp Steering.
-With the stowable steering column, the technology leader in the field of steering systems enables its customers in the automotive industry to create completely new interior concepts.
+With the stowable steering column, the steering expert enables its customers in the automotive industry to create completely new interior concepts.
 And not just for autonomous driving.

 A premium German automaker has made a start: Its new luxury sedan will be certified for highly automated driving to Level 3 of the renowned SAE ("Society of Automotive Engineers") at speeds of up to 130 km/h.
 It is a decisive step toward the fully autonomously driving automobile.
 Other levels will follow.
 Initially, Level 4, in which drivers can completely relinquish control of the vehicle and become passengers while the vehicle drives certain routes completely independently.
 Further in the future lies autonomous driving according to SAE level 5.
 Here, the vehicle takes over all tasks automatically, and the passengers can sit back and relax.